General

 If you distribute the

-source code of the whole or part of your project distribution and want to
+source code of the whole or part of your project

-protect your intellectual property embodied in the code, Snob is an inexpensive
+property embodied in the code, Snob is an inexpensive

 and versatile tool for you to achieve this goal.